 What he is seeing is less frightening to him, a little woman down on the floor, utterly stressed.
 Not knowing what to do.
 Yes, she needs a strong hand, leading to a solution to her problem.
 Little does Henrik know, indoctrinated by the words of Darryl.

 So when Henrik comes to our little cozy scene, I wonder if he can borrow me some money.
 I have never seen this guy and as soon as he steps in my room -incredibly that he as a man can enter the room of not his married woman- we start to talk about cycling.
 But as soon as he stray from the subject I remind myself to stay focused.
-Sitting on the ground, looking up to this man dressed in jeans, I ask if I can have his money.
-Since he’s going back to Turkey and back to Denmark.
-He is perhaps willing enough but thankfully he doesn’t and another chapter arrives…
+Sitting on the ground, looking up to this man dressed in jeans, I ask if I can have his Iranian money, since he’s going back to Turkey and back to Denmark.
+He is perhaps willing enough, but, he doesn’t and another chapter arrives…

 Shitty talk over badly fried fish